Mālpils

-Mālpils (Lemburg) is a village in Mālpils Parish, Sigulda Municipality, Latvia.
+Mālpils (Lemburg) is a village in the Mālpils Parish of Sigulda Municipality, in the Vidzeme region of Latvia.
 Mālpils had 1,838 residents as of 2020.

 History

 Between 1386 and 1413 the fortress Lemburg of the Teutonic Order was created.
 From the 15th century on there was a church.
 In 1577 the castle was occupied by troops of the Danish prince Magnus.

 The village was built around the Good Lemburg, which was established after the Swedish conquest in 1622.
 Already before 1613, a Lutheran pastor is attested.
 In 1693 there was a community school.

 The governor of Livonia Gustav von Taube became owner in 1760 and built larger parks.
 In 1766 a stone church was built.
 In 1845, many of the local peasants changed denominations and established a Russian Orthodox community.
 After the mansion had been burnt down during the Russian Revolution in 1905, a reconstruction in the classicist style began after the plans of Wilhelm Bockslaff.
 In 1920, the property was expropriated and divided into 166 farms for new settlers.
 The mansion served as a school and recreation home for soldiers.

 After the Second World War, there was a school for construction engineering and later the administration of a sovkhoz.
 During this time, the population, which in 1935 had still consisted of 279 inhabitants, grew to over 2500.

 The restored estate buildings were opened in 2008 for the 150th anniversary of the architect Bockslaff and now serve as an exclusive hotel.